yassinetb/yassinetb.github.io/_pages/mantras.md

 * Stagnation is the beginning of downfall.
 * Whatever you are waiting for to "finally be happy" won't make you happy when you eventually get it.
+* It's easier to hold onto your values and principles 100% of the times than 99% of the times.
+Saying yes "*just once*" also tends to have a compounding effect.
 * Life is short - choose the uncertain and risky path, and make it work somehow.
 * Choose to see the good in people.
 Try to always find *one* good thing about them.
-Tell this to them.
+Tell it to them.
 It will both empower them, and make them respect you.
 * One likes *because*.
 One loves *despite*.
 * The best time to plant a tree was 20 years ago.
 The second best time to plant the tree is today.
 * The world is a museum of passion projects.
 [John Collison](https://twitter.com/collision/status/1529452415346302976)